 - Data Source: Population Reference Bureau, analysis of U.S. Census Bureau American Community Survey microdata files (Aug.
 2022).

 - Footnote: These estimates are based on a survey of the population and are subject to both sampling and nonsampling error.
 Because of disruptions to data collection in 2020, American Community Survey estimates for 2016-2020 did not meet statistical quality requirements and have larger than usual margins of error; see Information and Advice on 2020 Federal Data Quality and Use.

 - Measures of Unemployment on Kidsdata.org

-On kidsdata.org, estimates of children under age 18 living in families without secure parental employment (in which no resident parent worked 35 hours or more per week for at least 50 weeks in the previous 12 months) are available for the U.S., California, and counties and county groups as single-year estimates, and for regions of 10,000+ residents and legislative districts as five-year estimates.
+On kidsdata.org, estimates of children under age 18 living in families without secure parental employment (in which no resident parent worked 35 hours or more per week for at least 50 weeks in the previous 12 months) are available for the U.S., California, and counties and county groups as single-year estimates, and for regions with populations of at least 10,000 and legislative districts as five-year estimates.